blockchain-etl/ethereum-etl/README.md

 Omit `--blocks-output` or `--transactions-output` options if you don't want to export blocks/transactions.

-If you run geth on a unix-based OS try using `--strategy=unix-geth`, it will work around 2 times faster due to the way IPC interaction is handled.
+If you run geth on a unix-based OS try using `--strategy=unix-geth`, it will export the data ~2 times faster due to the way IPC interaction is handled.

 - Export ERC20 transfers: